6 min read

 We opted to forego exploring the windowless rectangular building on top of the first of a handful of peaks we passed by.

-5000 feet climbed up and out of Seiad Valley felt worth celebrating.
+5000 feet up and out of Seiad Valley felt worth celebrating.

 Beautiful but exposed.
 Shade?